 This is the second article dedicated to the scanning and post-processing of large and huge objects.
-After providing some scanning tips and tricks in this article, we now focus on the post-processing of huge objects.
+While some scanning tips and tricks were provided in this article, below we will focus on post-processing.

 1.1.
 Choosing optimal hardware

-An Intel i7 or i9 CPU is highly recommended; the more cores and more powerful every core is - the better.
+An Intel i7 or i9 CPU is highly recommended.
+The more cores and the more power per core - the better.

 - The rule of thumb for successful processing: you will require 3 times more RAM than the size of your raw data.

 - There is no upper limit, so feel free to install any amount of RAM that you need for your project.

 1.2.
 Windows pagefile

-Artec Studio will use the Windows pagefile only if there is not enough RAM to load and process all raw data at the same time.
-We recommend adjusting the pagefile size before you start post-processing.
+Artec Studio will use the Windows pagefile only when there is insufficient RAM to load and process all the selected raw data.
+We recommend adjusting the pagefile size before beginning with the post-processing.

-The sequence is shown in the picture below (we recommend setting the pagefile to 100 Gb or more).
+The sequence of how to configure the pagefile is shown in the picture below (we recommend setting the pagefile to 100 GB or more).

 Note: Artec Studio may show that it currently uses more RAM than the total RAM amount installed in your PC.
-Don’t be alarmed, it indicates that Artec Studio is using both RAM and the Windows pagefile.
+This indicates that Artec Studio is using both the RAM memory and the Windows pagefile.

 2.1.
 "Unloaded scans" mode

 If you would like to open a very large project on your PC, it is more efficient to use the option Open project (unloaded scans).

 This option will open only the project structure, while all the data will remain unloaded from the RAM.

 2.2.
 Unloading/loading data

 When you manipulate large datasets and do not need to keep them all in RAM at the same time, you can unload raw scans or 3D models from memory (via right-click in "Workspace").

 If the data is unloaded, then the main advantage is that it does not occupy RAM, but it is still stored on the hard drive, still remains in your project, and is accessible any time.